lancenacabuan/Shaliah/README.md

 ## Abstract

-This study asks whether the New Testament’s exalted presentation of Jesus requires the church-traditional identification of him as the **God-Man**—God the Son incarnate and ontologically included within the one God of Israel—or is better explained through the Biblical Unitarian understanding of him as **God’s Man**: the uniquely authorized human Messiah interpreted through Jewish categories of commissioned agency, personified Wisdom, divine image, messianic kingship, genuine human obedience, resurrection, and exaltation.
+This study asks whether the New Testament’s exalted presentation of Jesus requires the church-traditional identification of him as the **God-Man**—God the Son incarnate and ontologically included within the one God of Israel—or may be more economically explained through the Biblical Unitarian understanding of him as **God’s Man**: the uniquely authorized human Messiah interpreted through Jewish categories of commissioned agency, personified Wisdom, divine image, messianic kingship, genuine human obedience, resurrection, and exaltation.
 It argues that Biblical Unitarian Christology offers substantial explanatory economy by preserving the New Testament’s ordinary distinction between God and Jesus while affirming Jesus as God’s unique Son, supreme agent, embodied Wisdom, risen Lord, mediator, and appointed judge.

 The investigation treats the strongest Trinitarian evidence as genuine counterevidence: personal-preexistence texts, creation language, YHWH passages applied to Christ, direct divine titles, Thomas’s confession, the worship of the Lamb, triadic formulas, personal language concerning the Spirit, and early Christian devotion.
 It also traces the development from New Testament Christology through the Apostolic Fathers, Logos theology, the Arian controversy, Nicaea, Constantinople, and Chalcedon; distinguishes Biblical Unitarianism from Arian, modalist, and adoptionist alternatives; and examines the implications for gospel proclamation, worship, discipleship, Christian identity, and interfaith dialogue.

-> **Thesis:** The most economical synthesis of the total pattern is that the Father is the one God; Jesus is **God’s Man**—the uniquely authorized human Messiah through whom God reveals, saves, judges, and rules; and the Holy Spirit is God’s living presence and power active through the Messiah and among God’s people.
+> **Thesis:** This study argues that, under the comparative criteria employed here, the more economical synthesis is that the Father is the one God; Jesus is **God’s Man**—the uniquely authorized human Messiah through whom God reveals, saves, judges, and rules; and the Holy Spirit is God’s living presence and power active through the Messiah and among God’s people.
 This conclusion remains qualified by the real pressure exerted by the New Testament’s highest Christological and pneumatological texts.